tjr214/tree-of-life/implementation-progress.md

 ### 6. Testing

-- [ ] Test in normal mode:
+- [x] Test in normal mode:
-  - [ ] Verify all text display modes work correctly
+  - [x] Verify all text display modes work correctly
-  - [ ] Verify text toggling works correctly for both Sephiroth and Paths
+  - [x] Verify text toggling works correctly for both Sephiroth and Paths
-- [ ] Test in focus mode (specific Sephirah):
+- [x] Test in focus mode (specific Sephirah):
-  - [ ] Verify all text display modes work correctly
+  - [x] Verify all text display modes work correctly
-  - [ ] Verify text toggling works correctly for both Sephiroth and Paths
+  - [x] Verify text toggling works correctly for both Sephiroth and Paths
-- [ ] Test edge cases:
+- [x] Test edge cases:
-  - [ ] Ensure Hebrew text renders correctly in RTL format
+  - [x] Ensure Hebrew text renders correctly in RTL format
-  - [ ] Ensure text visibility remains correct when switching display modes
+  - [x] Ensure text visibility remains correct when switching display modes

 ### 7. Documentation

-- [ ] Update docstrings for new methods
+- [x] Update docstrings for new methods
-- [ ] Add type hints to all new methods
+- [x] Add type hints to all new methods
-- [ ] Document the new features in the class comments
+- [x] Document the new features in the class comments
+- [x] Add examples to new demonstration script
-- [ ] Add examples to demonstration script
+- [ ] Add ALL examples to `demonstration.py`.
+Follow the same style, format and function as `demonstration.py`
 - [ ] Update the repo README.md with the new features
 - [ ] Update the library README.md, as well